-Star Wars The Force Awakens is still breaking records and it isn’t only the mega fans that are bringing this movie so much success.
-Everyone’s going to see the flick and with good reason.
+Star Wars The Force Awakens is still breaking records, and it isn’t only the mega fans that are bringing this movie so much success.
 The plot of the story is spectacular.
 There is so much drama, who wouldn’t enjoy this film?
-Whether you have been there since the beginning, a true star wars fanatic at heart, or you’re just looking for a good movie to watch, this is the go to film in theaters at the moment.
+Whether you have been there since the beginning, a real star wars fanatic at heart or you’re just looking for an excellent movie to watch, this is the go-to film in theaters at the moment.

-My favorite part of the film are the shockers throughout the film and those thoughts that are left open for interpretation.
-So many questions to be answered in the upcoming films.
-Here are 7 of those zingers that bring this film home.
+My favorite part of the film is the surprises throughout the film and those thoughts that are left open to interpretation.
+So many questions to be answered in the upcoming movies.

 Kylo Ren is Princess Leia and Han Solo’s son

-Kylo Ren appears as another lead henchmen of the dark side, but he’s actually a lot more then Snoke’s lacky.
+Kylo Ren appears as another lead henchmen of the dark side, but he’s actually a lot more then Snoke’s lackey.
 He is the son of Leia and Han Solo, and a relative to everyone that supports the force.
-Like anyone who is strong with the force, he had potential to be driven to the dark side.
+Like anyone who has a Jedi background, Kylo Ren had the potential to be driven to the dark side.
 And somewhere along the lines, he fell right in.
 I feel bad for his parents.

 Kylo Ren is obsessed with Darth Vader

 What really took me by surprise was that Kylo Ren was obsessed with his grandfather’s legacy.
 He even has his melted down helmet.
 (I figured that it blew up with the death star) He keeps the helmet around for guidance and support.
 Needless to say, the very young Kylo Ren is on the nuts side.